BastilleBSD/bastille/docs/chapters/subcommands/service.rst

 service
 =======

-The `service` sub-command allows for managing services within containers.
-This allows you to start, stop, restart, and otherwise interact with services running inside the containers.
+The `service` sub-command allows for managing services within jails.
+This allows you to start, stop, restart, and otherwise interact with services running inside the jail(s).

 .. code-block:: shell